TheLonelySeminole/.dotfiles/README.md

 - I'm testing out a new Arch Linux setup
   - Hyprland
     - Kitty with the Lavandula theme and Fira Code font
-    - Waybar is a work in progress
+    - Waybar is a work in progress...
+I'm liking my current config
     - clipse for my clipboard
     - hyprpaper for background
     - mako for notification